THE HEART OF YOUR DREAMS

 I want to pause for a moment and simply have you reflect on whether any of this sounds familiar to you.
+I do remember giving up on my dreams.
 Perhaps different words, but the same meaning, the same message.

 Jean thought about the assignment.
 She thought about her old dreams.

 * Pilot, she thought?
 No way.
 It will never happen.

 * Waitress?
 I could do that.
 Yes, that feels safe.

 The teacher collected the papers, and nothing more was said.
 Two weeks later, she handed back the assignments, face down on each desk, and asked this question: "If you had unlimited finances, access to the finest schools, AND limitless talents and abilities, what would you do?
 Write that down on the back of the paper on your desk."

 Not surprisingly, Jean felt a rush of old enthusiasm, and her dreams began to bubble forth.
 And she began to write them down.
 When all the students stopped writing, the teacher asked: "How many of you wrote the same thing on both sides of the paper?"